ahmedshaaban1608/angular-ecommerce/README.md

 ## License

-This Angular E-Commerce application is open-source and available under the [MIT License](LICENSE).
+This Angular E-Commerce application is open-source and available.
 Feel free to use, modify, and distribute as per the terms of the license.